 The Kent Association of Training Organisations (KATO) represents the major training providers in Kent and Medway.
 It supports the interests of over 60 member organisations who deliver a variety of training programmes, including apprenticeships, bespoke training and business training.

-“I have found that working with CXK over the last 3 years, has always been a meaningful partnership.
+“We have had a meaningful partnerships with CXK over the last 3 years.
 The CXK team from top to bottom have always been approachable, good communicators, and their understanding of the business has been excellent.
-They are supportive & have helped with our own team’s development consistently over the partnership.”
+As a result they have really helped our own team’s development.”

 Employability & Skills Manager- Curriculum, Planning and Quality

 “We have a really close and positive relationship with CXK who value us as peers and professionals.
-They always actively seek our contributions and views.
-We constantly work together to improve the service to customers and share good practice both within the network of subcontractors but also within CXK’s own staff.
+They always actively seek our contributions and views, and we constantly work together to improve the service to customers.
 CXK respect and listen to us as equals.”

 Romney Resource 2000 Ltd.

 “I have worked with CXK as a sub-contractor for a number of years on ESF projects and more recently the National Careers Service.
-The support they have provided to us and the wider network has, in my opinion, been an influential factor in the success of the partnership.”
+The support they have provided to us and the wider network has been an influential factor in the success of the partnership.”

 Head of Corporate and Social Responsibility